Atmospheric and Oceanic Fluid Dynamics

 You may purchase the book by clicking on one of the links below.

 From the publisher:

 Or from Amazon:

-You can buy an e-book (PDF or ePub):
+You can buy an e-book (a print replica, essentially a PDF) from:

 You can find multiple sources for the book (e.g. Google Books, Amazons worldwide, libraries) by using the following link: